AdobeDocs/marketo-measure.en/help/configuration-and-setup/getting-started-with-marketo-measure/attribution-mapping-methodology.md

 Attribution Mapping Methodology is the process of looking up certain objects in your CRM (Contacts, Opportunities, Accounts) to create attribution touchpoints into the associated opportunity.
 In other words, it's the [!DNL Marketo Measure] way of understanding which touchpoints to include in the attribution model based on your current CRM's processes.

->[!NOTE]
->
->Contact Role mapping methods are only available for those using Salesforce as their CRM.
-It is not available for Microsoft Dynamics users, due to the lack of a Contact Role object within that CRM.

 ## Account ID Mapping {#account-id-mapping}

 Out of the box, [!DNL Marketo Measure] provides Account ID mapping.
 This means that [!DNL Marketo Measure] looks at the Account and its Contacts marketing information to create Attribution Touchpoints associated to the opportunity.
 Below is a simple representation of that process.